 The Manual Lymph Drainage massage is a relaxing, non-invasive method to enhance nearly every aspect of your path to overall wellness.

-This massage requires a doctor’s prescription.
 The technique shares many of the same goals of Swedish massage.
 It is tailored specifically to the needs of pregnant women and their changing bodies.
 The therapists are certified and have specific training in caring for the mother-in-waiting and also focusing on the mother’s healing from childbirth.

 We are a massage practice that focuses on pain, muscle dysfunction and movement.
 We offer a variety of massage and movement modalities from general relaxation massage to medically necessary treatments to help you function and move your body more easily.